-Exterior Insulating Finish System (EIFS): A nonstructural, nonload-bearing exterior wall cladding system that consists of an insulation board attached either adhesively or mechanically, or both, to the substrate; an integrally reinforced base coat; and a textured protective finish coat.
-A lightweight synthetic wall cladding that includes foam plastic insulation and thin synthetic coatings.
+Exterior Insulating Finish System (EIFS): A lightweight synthetic wall cladding that includes foam plastic insulation and thin synthetic coatings.

 Exterior Wall Covering: A material or assembly of materials applied on the exterior side of exterior walls for the purpose of providing a weather-resisting barrier, insulation or for aesthetics, including but not limited to, veneers, siding, exterior insulation and finish systems, architectural trim and embellishments such as cornices, soffits, fascia, gutters and leaders.